hikaricai/p2p_tun/README.md

 ### Introduction
->A p2p tunnel which establish port forwarding channel for both clients for some special uses, and whitch based on kcptun
+>A p2p tunnel(based on kcptun) which establishs port forwarding channel for both clients.

->Need one server with public ip and only one udp port for hole digging.
+>Need one server with public ip and one udp port for hole digging.

 ### QuickStart
 Download a corresponding one from precompiled [Releases](https://github.com/hikaricai/p2p_tun/releases).